jim-schwoebel/pylicense/README.md

           are more of an evaluatory, planning, and research nature than of a product development nature.
-          Any further commercial use requires you to obtain a commercial license or written approval from audEERING UG (limited) which grants you extended usage rights for this software.
+          Any further commercial use requires you to obtain a commercial license or written approval from NeuroLex which grants you extended usage rights for this software.
 In particular any direct (software) or indirect (models, features extracted with the software) use of the software, parts of the software, or derivatives in a